Medication Search - Gliclazide-80

 Print

-How does the Gliclazide-80 medication work?
+How does Gliclazide-80 work?
 What will it do for me?

 Gliclazide belongs to the class of medications known as oral hypoglycemics.
 It is used for the control of blood glucose in people with type 2 diabetes.
 It is used when diet, exercise, and weight reduction have not been found to control blood glucose well enough without medication.
 Gliclazide increases the amount of insulin released by the pancreas and helps the body use insulin more efficiently.